Uncompensated transformationThis is a featured page

-In thermodynamics, an uncompensated transformation is a transformation which thus remains at the conclusion of a cyclical process without another opposite one, and which can only be positive.
+In thermodynamics, uncompensated transformation is a transformation which thus remains at the conclusion of a cyclical process without another opposite one, and which can only be positive.
 [1] The logic behind this term was a significant precursor to the conept of entropy and the second law of thermodynamics.

 In the 1920s, Belgian chemist Theophile de Donder incorporated Clausius’ logic of the uncompensated transformations into a chemical reaction formalism of the second law through the concept of affinity.
 [2]